elisenavidad/FDC-Storage/README.md

 ####Application Design

 A simple approach was taken when designing the front end part of the app.
 A help guide is provided in the app in case any of the steps necessary to run the app is not clear enough.
 The application was designed as a two-page website.
 It can be accessed from BYU Tethys portal (http://tethys.byu.edu/) as shown in Figure 1 below.
 A zoomed in image of the buttons used to calculate a potential dam and reservoir volume, and generate the flow-duration curve is shown in Figure 2.
 After running the application successfully, the calculated reservoir will appear on the main map window with the calculated reservoir volume in cubic meters, shown in Figure 3.
-The flow-duration curve can be found on the results page of the application by clicking the "FDC Results" button.
+The flow-duration curve can be found on the results page of the application which automatically opens in a new browser window, shown in Figure 4.
+Ensure that pop-ups are allowed to see the Results page.

 An alternative to using Tethys is possible, since this app mainly used the ArcGIS API for JavaScript for most of its functionality (see main.js file in the repository), however, an HTML page together with styling would need to be